josealexandre/marketplace-api/README.md

 -   require-dir (import all controllers with one line of code)
 -   nodemailer (module to help sending email)
 -   Mailtrap (online service to help testing email sending)
--   handlebars (template engine to email messages)
+-   handlebars (template engine used in this project to create template for emails)

 Development